 Then, go to the Download tab to select the updates to download them to the cache for future use.

 Once the download is done, you can find the Cache folder on the Portable Update folder that contains all the update installation files.

 The History tab lists the updates that have been installed on the local system by both Windows Update service and Portable Update tool.

 To install updates on other computers

-Copy the whole Portable Update folder and save them onto an external USB device, and run it again once it’s plugged into other computer.
+Copy the whole Portable Update folder and save them onto an external USB device, and run it again once it’s plugged into other computers.

 Go to Install tab and select the available updates from the list to install them.

-I’ve been using Microsoft’s own WSUS to distribute windows updates in a LAN setup but haven’t seen a 3rd party tool like Portable Tool that makes Windows Update a portable application to apply them onto those computers that don’t have internet access.
-It’s a well done tool that’s is going to be a useful not only for disconnected computers but also to a small network that doesn’t have the resource to set up their own WSUS server, or in a situation where internet connection speed is too low to download those updates online.
+I’ve been using Microsoft’s own WSUS to distribute Windows updates in a LAN setup but haven’t seen a 3rd party tool like Portable Tool that makes Windows Update a portable application to apply them to those computers that don’t have internet access.
+It’s a well-done tool that’s is going to be a useful not only for disconnected computers but also to a small network that doesn’t have the resource to set up their own WSUS server, or in a situation where internet connection speed is too low to download those updates online.

 /source: Portable Update/